Summary:

 Here’s a sample excerpt from a welcome letter:

-Pro Tip: Consolidate your landlord forms by combining the tenant welcome letter with a move-in checklist.
+Consider consolidating your landlord forms by combining the tenant welcome letter with a move-in checklist.
+Having good communication is one way to help keep high quality tenants from leaving

 6. Move-In Checklists